kata-ai/grundgesetz-skeleton/README.md

 Grundgesetz is built on top of [Gatsby](https://www.gatsbyjs.org), a blazing-fast static site generator for React.
 It takes your React components and Markdown files and builds an optimised static website which can be easily deployed on many static site hosts.

+Also, putting the words "blazing fast" into any project's README seems to attract many folks into them lately.

 ---

 ## Geting Started